Use Microsoft 365 to send and receive emails in Mojo

 - The Microsoft 365 admin revoked consent for the app.

-- The user's password was changed or the account was disabled.
+- The user password was changed or the account was disabled.

-- To fix this, go to Admin > Channels > Email > Server configuration, and use Reconnect with Microsoft 365 from the dropdown menu (⋮) to re-authorize.
+To fix this, go to Admin > Channels > Email > Server configuration and select Reconnect with Microsoft 365 from the dropdown menu to re-authorize.

 Test email sent but not received

-- After connecting, click Send test email from the dropdown menu to send a new test email.
+Click Send test email from the dropdown menu to send a new test.
+Confirm the mailbox inbox is not full and no mail flow rules are blocking the test email.

 General tips

-- Ensure the mailbox is a regular user mailbox (not a shared mailbox without a license).
+- The mailbox must be a regular user mailbox, not a shared mailbox without a license.

-- Check for any Conditional Access policies in Azure AD that might block IMAP or SMTP access for the app.
+- Check for Conditional Access policies in Azure AD that may block IMAP or SMTP access.